weiyuzh/CS766-Project/docs/index.md

 <img src="./images/dataset.png">

 # Method #1: The Graph-Cut Algorithm
-The first algorithm we explored was a graph-cut algorithm highlighted in a paper {1} from the 2012 IEEE conference.
+The first algorithm we explored was a graph-cut algorithm highlighted in a paper<sup>4</sup> from the 2012 IEEE conference.
 The main intuition is straightforward: cells typically exhibit an ellipsoid shape.
 We can exploit this pattern to guide our cut and at the same time help reduce computational complexity.
 The specific equation used is below.
 <br>
 <img src="./images/graphcut/ellipsoid equation.png" width="600" height="35">